AusterweilLab/jarjar/README.md

 # Jarjar slack notifier

-Jarjar is a collection of scripts that lets you programatically send notifications to your Slack team.
+Jarjar is a collection of scripts that lets you programmatically send notifications to your Slack team.

 # What can jarjar do for me?